US kindergarten vaccination rate dropped again, data shows

 Such exemptions were up slightly last school year, but the CDC’s Shannon Stokley said they are not the main driver of the decrease.
 Rather, more schools relaxed their policies to allow enrollment while giving families a grace period to get shots, she said.

-The new numbers suggest that as many as 275,000 of kindergartners lack full vaccine protection.
+The new numbers suggest that as many as 275,000 kindergartners lack full vaccine protection.

 Falling vaccination rates open the door to outbreaks of diseases once thought to be in the rearview mirror, experts say.
 They point to a case of paralytic polio reported last year in New York, and to recent measles surges in Minnesota and Ohio.